Okipa/laravel-brickables/README.md

 ]);
 ```

-And display them in your view :
+And display them in your view:

 ```blade
 {{-- automatically --}}